 Having said all of that, let me add that for some women, this issue is not an abstract intellectual quandary.
 It is a deeply personal issue.
 My advice would be that in having conversations with people on this topic that you first listen to someone’s story before you go off quoting Scripture.
 A lot of tension we feel about these issues can be best handled by learning the art of listening first instead of always feeling compelled to hand out our doctrinal statement.

 Now… that is about all of the estrogen I can handle for the moment.
 I am pretty deep in over my head already.
 I better stop before some woman beats me up.
-In meantime, you might want to consider yet this cautious reflection from Mary Kassian, professor of women’s studies at Southern Baptist Theological Seminary.
+In meantime, you might want to consider yet these cautious reflections from Mary Kassian, professor of women’s studies at Southern Baptist Theological Seminary.
 Mary Kassian offers quite a contrast to Rachel Held Evans (both are very strong women).